Antonio-Bassi/emhMalloc/README.md

 }                                 \
 ```

-If we are operating in a single threaded environment, you may define as below.
+If we are operating in a single-thread environment, you may define as below.

 ```C
 #define EMH_MALLOC_N_HEAPS        4